docker/docs/datacenter/dtr/2.2/guides/configure/create-and-manage-teams.md

 description: Learn how to manage teams to enforce fine-grain access control in Docker Trusted Registry.
 keywords: docker, registry, security, permissions, teams
-title: Create and manage teams
+title: Create and manage teams in DTR
 ---

 <!-- TODO: review page for v2.2 -->

-You can extend the user's default permissions by granting them fine-grain permissions over image repositories.
-You do this by adding the user to a team.
+You can extend a user's default permissions by granting them individual permissions in other image repositories, by adding the user to a team.
 A team defines the permissions a set of users have for a set of repositories.

 To create a new team, go to the **DTR web UI**, and navigate to the **Organizations** page.